Responding to my comments in Mac

 the less than decent crap they have been posting you won't enjoy the

-write for free I bet and make LEM fun again, instead of the lame ass
+for free I bet and make LEM fun again, instead of the lame ass bitch

-why Mac OS X creates an 8.07 GB partition when I type 8.0 GB
+Mac OS X creates an 8.07 GB partition when I type 8.0 GB into Disk

-jobs, and I don't blame anyone for the state of the site.
-It's
+and I don't blame anyone for the state of the site.
+It's been a rough

-a few curmudgeons such as yourself, it isn't generally perceived
+curmudgeons such as yourself, it isn't generally perceived as a "bitch

 Switching to OS X

-do you stop the icons from bouncing."
-Sorry, Apple won't let you
+stop the icons from bouncing."
+Sorry, Apple won't let you turn that

 In Dock Preferences, uncheck "Animate Opening Applications" Rather